 Cycling

 The region is very popular with cyclists and there are many trails through the forest or along redundant railway tracks.
-Alternatively you can just use our cycles and set off from the Gite discovering the local area.
 The choice is varied and cycling guides for trails are available from all tourist information offices.
-At the local tourist office just two minutes walk from the gite there are electric cycles available for hire at a very modest fee.